o3de/o3de.org/content/docs/welcome-guide/features-intro.md

 Open 3D Engine uses the Script Canvas visual scripting language for authoring gameplay and interactivity.
 O3DE also offers support for the Lua scripting language and scripting through C++ directly, but Script Canvas offers the following advantages:

++ Create game logic and behaviors without writing code.
 + Compiles to Python or Lua.
-+ Future native code support (C++) planned.
-+ Reusable rapid prototyping without need for rewrite due to optimized output.
++ Rapid prototyping without the need for rewrite.

 ### Robust Networking